HectareaGalbis/adp/docs/user-api.md

                Hidding the code means printing "..." instead of the forms.
   - code-remove: Same as code-hide, but removes the code instead of printing "..."
   - code-quote: Every expression placed inside code-quote will have its evaluation disabled.
-  - code-comment: Receive a string.
+  - code-comment: Receive a string and the forms to be commented.
 This string will be printed as a comment (printing ';;').
 ````

 <h4 id="function:ADP:CODE-BLOCK">Macro: CODE-BLOCK</h4>